 Ascaris is a genus of parasitic nematodes.
 The infection, ascariasis, is most often caused by A. lumbricoides.
 Transmission occurs primarily via ingestion of water or food contaminated with Ascaris eggs.
 Most patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship with ascariasis are asymptomatic.
 If symptomatic, characteristics typically follow 2 phases, which correlate with the migration of the parasite through the body.
 The early phase may include cough, dyspnea Dyspnea Dyspnea is the subjective sensation of breathing discomfort.
 Dyspnea is a normal manifestation of heavy physical or psychological exertion, but also may be caused by underlying conditions (both pulmonary and extrapulmonary).
 Dyspnea, and wheezing Wheezing Wheezing is an abnormal breath sound characterized by a whistling noise that can be relatively high-pitched and shrill (more common) or coarse.
 Wheezing is produced by the movement of air through narrowed or compressed small (intrathoracic) airways.
 Wheezing.
 The late phase Late Phase Sepsis in Children typically includes abdominal discomfort, bloating Bloating Constipation, nausea Nausea An unpleasant sensation in the stomach usually accompanied by the urge to vomit.
 Common causes are early pregnancy, sea and motion sickness, emotional stress, intense pain, food poisoning, and various enteroviruses.
 Antiemetics, and intermittent diarrhea Diarrhea Diarrhea is defined as ≥ 3 watery or loose stools in a 24-hour period.
 There are a multitude of etiologies, which can be classified based on the underlying mechanism of disease.
 The duration of symptoms (acute or chronic) and characteristics of the stools (e.g., watery, bloody, steatorrheic, mucoid) can help guide further diagnostic evaluation.
 Diarrhea.
 Heavy infections Infections Invasion of the host organism by microorganisms or their toxins or by parasites that can cause pathological conditions or diseases.
 Chronic Granulomatous Disease can cause intestinal obstruction and growth impairment in children.
-A diagnosis is made by recovering a full-grown parasite from the patient’s stool or by finding eggs in the patient's stool during a microscopic examination.
+A diagnosis is made by recovering an adult parasite from the patient’s stool or by finding eggs in the patient's stool during a microscopic examination.
 Management includes anthelmintic therapy Anthelmintic therapy Agents that kill parasitic worms.
 They are used therapeutically in the treatment of helminthiasis in man and animal.
 Toxocariasis with albendazole Albendazole A benzimidazole broad-spectrum anthelmintic structurally related to mebendazole that is effective against many diseases.
 Anthelmintic Drugs, mebendazole Mebendazole A benzimidazole that acts by interfering with carbohydrate metabolism and inhibiting polymerization of microtubules.
 Anthelmintic Drugs, or pyrantel pamoate Pyrantel pamoate Broad spectrum antinematodal anthelmintic used also in veterinary medicine.
 Enterobius/Enterobiasis.

 Ascariasis is caused by: